User Community Service Desk Downloads

 1. Select Reassign from the task detail view.

-Change the status
+Change task status

 Change status